sergiodguezc/coq-multivariate-rde-solver/README.md

     for the category of OFEs, COFEs and iCOFEs, but it is also defined in the enriched setting for the category of eiCOFEs in the [`elater.v`](theories/solver/elater.v) file.

-[^3]: The characterization of partially locally contractive functors is currently 'Admmitted' in the formalization, because of the intensional nature of the Coq proof assistant.
-We are currently working on a proof for this lemma.